A lot or a little?

 Is it any good?

-Feminists may wince at the thought that the Angels are providing eye candy, but they are, though it's all done in the spirit of sunshiny -- this is L.A., after all -- adventure.
+The concept of the Angels as eye candy is dated and sometimes hard to watch through a modern lens, though it's all done in the spirit of sunshiny -- this is L.A., after all -- adventure.
 On the plus side, they're also providing examples of strong, capable women.
 Later on in the series' run, when the original cast broke up and Cheryl Ladd, Shelley Hack, and Tanya Roberts joined in, Charlie's Angels lost some of its magic.
 Jackson, Smith, and Fawcett had wonderful chemistry, and when their balance was upended, some of the show's charm was lost.
 In the end, the show that came in like a lion left like a lamb, but its place in TV history is secure.
 Anyone who doubts its legacy need only look at some more-recent small-screen hits, including Desperate Housewives, to gauge the Angels' long-term legacy.

 Talk to your kids about ...